PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

      because the dependencies are generated using Windows pathes which do not work with the Cygwin make.

-     Support has been added for making dependencies with the windows-native toolchains.
-     That support can be enabled by modifying your Make.defs file as follows:

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

   The CodeSourcery Toolchain (2009q1)